 The University consists of 14 Colleges and Schools providing a wide range of graduate and professional programs.
 Over the years, the University has achieved an outstanding national and international reputation in many areas.
 The Carnegie Commission has designated it a Level 1 University (R1: Highest research activity).
-The National Science Foundation ranks the University's sponsored research as 54th in the nation among all universities and 35th, and U.S. News and World Report ranks the University as the 75th best public institution.
+The National Science Foundation ranks the University's sponsored research as 51st in the nation in research spending among all universities and 35rd among public universities nationwide.
+U.S. News and World Report ranks the University as the 72nd best public institution and 4th for co-ops and internships.
 The Chronicle of Higher Education called UC a "research heavyweight."
-The library is ranked 73rd nationally among the Association of Research Libraries index.
-UC has been cited as one of the most beautiful college campuses in the world on the basis of its renowned new architecture, green spaces and fountains, and renovations maintaining the majesty of its traditional buildings.
+The library is ranked 47th nationally among the Association of Research Libraries index.
+UC has been cited as one of the most beautiful college campuses in the world on the basis of its renowned new architecture, greenspaces and fountains, and renovations maintaining the majesty of its traditional buildings.

-Over 44,000 students (approximately 11,000 of them graduate and professional) attend the University of Cincinnati.
+Over 46,000 students (approximately 11,000 of them graduate and professional) attend the University of Cincinnati.
 The campus includes excellent facilities for a variety of recreational activities including a highly rated Campus Recreation Center for swimming, basketball, running, tennis, racquetball, weight training and other activities.
 There is wide access to computer labs and wireless networks.
 The University has undergone extensive renovation to modernize and enhance student facilities, highlighted by its Student Center and recreational building.
 UC also sponsors movies, concerts, theater, athletic, and musical events; its conservatory of music offering year-round free or inexpensive productions is top-ranked in the country.